Navdevl/turbohustle/content/blog/traction-control-system-motogp.md

 +++
 Traction can be defined as the friction between the driven wheel and the asphalt upon which its driven.
 A MotoGP bike pumping 250 horses needs necessary traction to propel the vehicle.
 When the wheels are powered abundantly in the condition of less traction can lead to wheel spin.

-### Factors Influencing Traction

-Traction between the wheels and the road surface can vary at different riding conditions.
-Before